cerberus-iam/docs/api/auth/invitations.md

 ```

 ::: tip URL Format
-The `WEB_BASE_URL` environment variable should point to your frontend application (e.g., `https://app.yourcompany.com`).
+The `ADMIN_WEB_ORIGIN` environment variable should point to your frontend application (e.g., `https://app.yourcompany.com`).
 The frontend then uses the token to call the public invitation API endpoints.
 :::

 ## Security Considerations